Caye Caulker Snorkeling: An Underwater Paradise (Need to Know)

 Another common stop on a Caye Caulker snorkeling tour is to feed the tarpons (big fish) and frigates (birds) with fish.
 Both of these make for great photos and videos.

-The trick is holding a fish over the side of the boat and watching the tarpons leap from the water to grab the fish.
 Similarly, the guides will ask for a volunteer to hold a fish above their head.
 Then, a frigate will swoop down and grab the fish in its beak, in one swift movement making for a great slow-motion video.

-What to Bring when going Snorkeling in Caye Caulker
+What To Bring When Going Snorkeling in Caye Caulker

 Additionally, you’ll need to bring the following:

-• Reef-safe sun cream.
+• 🌞 Reef-safe sun cream.
 The barrier reefs are damaged enough, let’s not add to the problem.
 If you don’t have any, I’d recommend covering up instead.
-T-shirt, shorts and a cap for on the boat are great.
+A T-shirt, shorts and a cap for on the boat are great.

-• GoPro, float and waterproof phone case.
+• 📷 GoPro, float, and waterproof phone case.
 Straight forward enough, you don’t want to miss out on capturing those magical moments.
 Make sure you have a float (ideally with a wrist strap) so you don’t lose your GoPro!

 A nurse shark across the image with shadows from the wave across it's brown body

-Travelling to Caye Caulker & Belize in 2023
+Travelling to Caye Caulker & Belize

 If you have any questions or want any more information, drop a comment below and I’ll get back to you!

-Information is correct as of January 2022 but is subject to change in future.
+Information is correct as of September 2024 but is subject to change in future.

 Caye Caulker: Koko King Caye Caulker (Beach Club Guide + Review)